johnkhub/Core/Service/IMPORT.md

 > **CAVEAT:** THERE IS NO WAY TO DELETE DATA VIA AN IMPORT.
 > * There is no way to remove an Asset
 > * There is no way to remove a specific value for a specific asset
-> * By extension it is also impossible to move an attribute from one Asset to another e.g. moving an EMIS number
+> * By extension, it is also impossible to move an attribute from one Asset to another e.g. moving an EMIS number

 Data format
 -----------

 * Data can be split over as many files as you like as long as the format is correct
 * The first column in the file must be the asset type
-* The ordering of other columns do not matter
+* The ordering of other columns does not matter

  Importing Assets